pace543/pokeapigo/README.md

 ## Usage
 pokeapigo is designed around the concept of Jobs and Results.

 First, create a pointer for Client by passing a &ClientParam to pokeapiGo.NewClient():
     ```
     pokeapiClient := pokeapigo.NewClient(&pokeapigo.ClientParam{})
     ```

-You can specify a specific *http.Client and the number of worker goroutines in &ClientParam (defaults are a *http.Client with a timeout of 10 seconds and 3 worker goroutines) Next, pass any number of &Job to pokeapiClient.AddJobs():
+You can specify a specific *http.Client and the number of worker goroutines in &ClientParam (defaults are a *http.Client with a timeout of 10 seconds and 3 worker goroutines).

+Next, pass any number of &Job to pokeapiClient.AddJobs():
     ```
     pokeapiClient.AddJobs(&pokeapiClient.Job{